rohitsaluja22/StreetOCRCorrect/README.md

 6. To skip/reset a submission after clicking start and end frames, submit an empty annotation.
 The system will ignore and reset buttons.
 7. To override start position again on an already green button, click on the button again to register an update before clicking.
 8. Video will start after the last annotated vehicle from the logs.
-9. Keep exe/code and .cfg file both, in same folder
+9. Keep code and .cfg file both, in same folder
-10. DO NOT DELETE OR MODIFY THE LOG FILES THAT ARE GENERATED.
+10. Do not delete or modify the log files that are generated.